Webtation/Pamar/README.md

-# urlMapper
+# pmMapper

-The urlMapper helps to map an existing URL to a different URL.
+The pmMapper helps to map an existing URL to a different URL.

 ## Structure